Simple, complete tree house plans

-- All tree house plans have an overall materials buying list, designed to use readily available materials
+- Full materials buying list, designed around readily available materials

-- Major components of the tree house are assembled at ground level for safety and speed
+- Components are prefabricated at ground level for safety and speed

-- Prefabricated panels are lifted into the tree and joined together to assemble the tree house
+- Sections are lifted into the tree and joined together to assemble the tree house

 A 50sqft treehouse with window seats and covered balcony.
 The plans cover every step with diagrams and cutting lists.
 The floor is an 8'x8' square to make best use of full size plywood sheets and the tree trunk passes through the middle of the structure as a unique feature.
 When built in a tree, the guide covers 54 pages, and extra plans to build on posts are included free.
 This project usually takes around 14 days of construction.